terminalnode/MrFreeze-old/README.md

 * **!mrfreeze** - Posts a dank Mr. Freeze quote from Batman & Robin.
 Replaces 'Batman' with you and 'Gotham' with channel name.
 * **!activity** - Changes the activity of the bot ('Playing [...]').
 No mod requirement, have fun!
 * **!region**   - Allows a user to assign a regional role such as continent (could also be used for countries).
+* **!vote**     - Creates a vote where users vote by reacting with specified emoji. (works with server but not nitro emojis)

 ### Currently working on
 * Not sure.